dasher06/CertiWipe/README.md

 * ### 📄 **Tamper-Proof Certificates**
     This is the core of CertiWipe's commitment to trust and verification.
     * **Cryptographic Signature:** Every PDF certificate is digitally signed using the modern and highly secure **Ed25519** algorithm.
-    * **Guaranteed Authenticity:** The signature is generated using a private key 🔑 stored securely within the application's environment.
-This means only CertiWipe can produce a valid certificate, making forgery impossible.
+    * **Guaranteed Authenticity:** The signature is generated using a private key.
+On first run, the application automatically generates a unique key pair (`private_key.pem` and `public_key.pem`) if one doesn't exist, ensuring your installation has a unique signature identity.
     * **Undeniable Audit Trail:** The certificate serves as a permanent, verifiable record of the sanitization event, perfect for corporate data disposal policies, IT asset decommissioning, or simply proving a sensitive file was destroyed.

 * ### 🖥️ **Modern & User-Friendly Interface**